UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Remote_Access.md

 title: Remote Access to Research Computing Resources
 layout: docs
 ---

+!!! warning
+    This document describes a service that is being trialled and is not available for general users yet.
+Until it goes into service please continue to use Socrates for remote access.

 # Remote Access to Research Computing Resources

 UCL's Research Computing services are accessible from inside the UCL firewall.
 If you wish to connect from outside, you need to either connect through a VPN or use SSH to log in to a machine accessible from outside and use that to "jump" through into the UCL network.